instnt-inc/instnt-android-sdk/README.md

 ```

 ## Initialize transaction
-To initialize the session and to begin the transacction use the `instantSDK = InstntSDK.init(this.formKey, serverUrl, this);`
+To initialize the session and to begin the transaction use the `instantSDK = InstntSDK.init(this.formKey, serverUrl, this);`

 **formKey** : workflowID
 **ServerURl**: production URL or sandbox URL